Poppy Appeal 2017: Events happening near you

 Poppy Appeal launch in Burton

-The Poppy Appeal will be officially launched by the Mayor Councillor, Mr Simon Gaskin, at midday on Monday November 6 in Coopers Square shopping centre in Burton.
+The Poppy Appeal will be officially launched by the Mayor Councillor, Mr Simon Gaskin, at midday on Monday 6 November in Cooper's Square Shopping Centre.

 Armistice Day